From the Head of School

 It is a time-honored tradition at Nightingale that on the first day of school, each Kindergarten girl shakes my hand at our iconic blue doors and then takes the hand of a senior who warmly and excitedly welcomes her into our community and leads her upstairs to her Kindergarten classroom.
 This small but significant moment embodies the Nightingale ethos: each girl is known, each girl matters, and those who come before will help ensure the success of those who come after.

 Keep that promise in mind as you navigate our website to learn more about the Nightingale of today.
-This is a particularly exciting moment for our school as we continue an ambitious schoolhouse expansion project that has allowed us to create new spaces and reimagine existing ones to create the ideal learning environment for our students.
-Throughout this and earlier expansion projects, we have remained committed to a one-schoolhouse philosophy, believing that the strength of our community comes from a conviction that girls are educated best when they are known by all and celebrated for their many talents.
+This is a particularly exciting moment for our school as we have recently completed a multi-year renovation and expansion project that has allowed us to create new spaces and reimagine existing ones to create the ideal learning environment for our students.
+We redesigned and renovated over 80% of our schoolhouse and added more than 20,000 sq. ft. of sparkling new spaces, including a blackbox theater, fitness center, brand new art studios and science labs, redesigned libraries, a makerspace, and a greenhouse.
+These new facilities have also allowed us to redesign our academic schedule to reflect best practices and encourage a depth of learning and a balance between school and life.
+Throughout it all, we have remained committed to a one-schoolhouse philosophy, believing that the strength of our community comes from a conviction that girls are educated best when they are known by all and celebrated for their many talents.

 Paul A. Burke